Supply Chain Management and Logistics Program

 Manitoba Job Options in Supply Chain Management and Logistics

 Manitoba offers a wide range of job opportunities in supply chain management and logistics.
-Options include positions in procurement, purchasing, warehousing, distribution, and transportation of goods:
+Typical job titles include:

 - Materials handler